suleymanarslan/notebook/scarf.md

 * The perception of a potential or real reduction in status can generate a strong threat response.

 #### Reducing status threat
 * It can be surprisingly easy to accidentally threaten someone's sense of status.
-A status threat can occur though giving advice or instructions or simply suggesting someone is...
+A status threat can occur though giving advice or instructions or simply suggesting someone is slightly ineffective at a task.
+Many everyday conversations devolve into arguments driven by a status threat, a desire to not be perceived as less than another.
+When threatened, people may defend a position that doesn't make sense, to avoid the perceived pain of a drop in status.
+* In most people, the question "can I offer you some feedback" generates a similar response to hearing fast footsteps behind you at night.
+* If leaders want to change others' behavior, more attention must be paid to reducing status threats when giving feedback.
+One way to do this by allowing people to give themselves feedback on their own performance.